BND Hamburger Icon

 8. Have a call to action.

 Each page on your website should entice the reader to do something.
 In other words, you need to give them a call to action.
 These landing pages should encourage users to take a certain action, such as to call your company, sign up for a service, buy a product, download a whitepaper, or do something else that benefits your business goals.
 Give them a noticeable invitation to take the action: a button, a link, or clear verbiage.
-Keep it above the fold if possible so that readers do not have to scroll before finding the call to action.
+Keep it above the fold if possible so readers do not have to scroll before finding the call to action.

 9. Keep your design simple.